Canberra Matrix Points Calculator – 2024

 • Your business must be profitable.

-• Your business must be paying you the following salary immediately before date of Matrix submission:
+• Your business is paying you the following taxable income:

 • 491 nomination: at least $13,000 for three months.

-• You may employ one or more employees.
-The employment does not have to be continuous.
+• The employee's employment does not have to be continuous.

-• The employment must be in accordance with Australian legislation.
+• The employment is in accordance with Australian legislation.

-• You MUST provide a statutory declaration confirming the employment and citizenship details for each employee.
+• The employee is a resident in Canberra.
+You MUST provide a statutory declaration confirming the employment and citizenship details for each employee.

 • Length of ACT employment

-• While the employment does not have to be fulltime or permanent, you must be working a minimum 20 hours per week for each week that you claim towards the period of employment.
+• You worked a minimum 20 hours per week for each week claimed towards the period of employment.

-• Your gross weekly income must exceed $520 for each week of employment claimed; and
+• Your gross (taxable) weekly income must exceed $520 for each week of employment claimed; and

 • Your business must have been operating in Canberra for at least 12 months.